-The Big Book of SDRshapp v5.3 Paolo Romani IZ1MLL
+The Big Book of SDRsharp v5.5

-SDRsharp, to make black and white listeners see colours...
+Paolo Romani IZ1MLL ARSPYM SDRsharp, to make black and white Now with the listeners see colours... plugin ListenInfo !!
+Aligned to bronze sculpture: S. Borelli

-For prestigious listeners !!
-Aligned to SDR# Studio v.
-1.0.0.1897 aolo Romani I
+SDR# Studio v.
+1.0.0.1906

 Introduction

 This book was born out of a necessity: to spread the word about SDRsharp and since a work like this did not exist, I decided to write myself a small guide in the beginning and a big book now...remembering that no book is for everyone, but for all SWL guys, experimenters, specialists and not, there is this book just waiting to be read slowly and with much curiosity.